Lyla-Fischer/purposefully_complicated/README.md

 (17) Add new lights that can blink

-(18) Choose the color of the svg image of the light
+(18) Choose the color of the svg image of the light (18.1) Secure a user upload of a custom image.

 (19) Delete a blinking light